tejado/Authorizer/README.md

 Like username, password and other data, the OTP secret is stored in the password file.

 #### Additional placeholders
 In addition to the {OTP} placeholder, Authorizer also supports {TAB} and {RET} for the tabulator and return key.
-Adding one of these to the username and/or password will result in sending the respective key (tab or return) instead of the placeholder.
+Adding these to the username and/or password will result in sending the respective key (tab or return) instead of the placeholder.
-Example: if "peter{TAB}{OTP}" is set as the username and it will be send over USB, "peter" will be typed followed by the tabulator key followed by a typed OTP.
+Example: if "peter{TAB}{OTP}" is set as the username and it will be send over USB, "peter" will be typed followed by the tabulator key followed by a newly generated OTP.

 ## Roadmap
 * Bluetooth support